Current West End Highlights

 The Prince Edward Theatre is one of London's best theatres, having been beautifully refurbished by Delfont Mackintsoh.
 In 2004 they 'reinvented' the bar spaces and adding some much needed additional toilet facilities.
 A particular highlight is the bar in the Dress Circle which gives you access out on the balcony overlooking Old Compton Street and its busy night life.

 The stage is quite high so our advice is to avoid the first 3 rows if possible, and the front row of the dress circle suffers from a high wall so avoid row A as well.
 Dress Circle loges are a unique feature of this theatre with 3 on each side.

-Please note: The term Prince Edward Theatre as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Prince Edward Theatre and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Prince Edward Theatre and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Prince Edward Theatre and/or Jersey Boys as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Prince Edward Theatre and/or Jersey Boys and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Prince Edward Theatre and/or Jersey Boys and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.